2024-foss4g-europe/2024-foss4g-europe.github.io/content/registration/travel-grant.md

 ## FOSS4GE 2024 Travel Grant Programme (TGP)
-The _F_ in FOSS4G stands for Free and freedom is not only important for software or data, it is also important for the community that everybody can freely participate.
+The _F_ in FOSS4G stands for Free and freedom is not only important for software or data, but it is also important for the community in which everybody can freely participate.
 For years OSGeo has provided a Travel Grant Programme (TGP) for its conferences to increase the accessibility and diversity of FOSS4G events.
 The Tartu local organising committee is happy to provide travel grants in